-The Top 5 Mortgage Hurdles
+The Top 5 Mortgage Hurdles in Lincoln

 Occasionally, we come across some slight hurdles in the mortgage industry.
 The process can end up delayed, but they’re not completely impossible to work around.
 Below is a list of the top 5 hurdles we’ve come across.

 It ‘s a sad, unfortunate day when you and your partner decide to call it quits.
 You may have made joint financial commitments, and unwinding that side of things does not always run as smoothly as you’d like.

 Here are the three main questions we get asked on a regular basis;

 - How can I remove my ex’s name from my mortgage?

 - How do I remove my name from my ex’s mortgage?

 - Can I have 2 mortgages?